Business News Daily receives compensation from some of the companies listed on this page. Advertising Disclosure

 Open row

-A key component of accounting is knowing how much you are spending.
-If you don’t have a handle on your expenses, you never know whether your business is making money.
-That’s where cost accounting comes in.
-Cost accounting is centered specifically on the costs associated with running your business.
-Before you can dig into cost accounting, it is important to understand what it is exactly, the different types of cost accounting and the benefits of this type of financial tracking.
+Cost accounting focuses specifically on the costs associated with running your business.
+Before you start practicing cost accounting, however, it’s important to understand exactly what it is, the different types of cost accounting, and the benefits of this type of financial tracking.

 What is cost accounting?